 Great Expectations is committed to supporting and the growing Great Expectations community.
 It’s not enough to build a great tool.
 Great Expectations wants to build a great community as well.

 Open source doesn’t always have the best reputation for being friendly and welcoming, and that makes us sad.
 Everyone belongs in open source, and Great Expectations is dedicated to making you feel welcome.

 Contact Great Expectations

 Join the Great Expectations public Slack channel.
 Before you post for the first time, review the Slack Guidelines.

 Slack is good for that, too: join Slack and read How to write a good question in Slack.
 You can also use GitHub Discussions.

 If you have bugfix or feature request, see upvote an existing issue or open a new issue.

 To make a contribution to Great Expectations, see Contribute.

 Not interested in managing your own configuration or infrastructure?

-Learn more about Great Expectations Cloud — our fully managed SaaS offering.
-Sign up for our weekly cloud workshop!
-You’ll get to see our newest features and apply for our private Alpha program!
+Learn more about Great Expectations Cloud, a fully managed SaaS offering.
+Sign up for the weekly cloud workshop!
+You’ll get to preview the latest features and participate in the private Alpha program!